eightsmile/cfa/cfa level III/PrivateWealthManagement/PrivateWealthManagement.md

    1. RIsk Tolerance (willingness and ability)
    2. Investment Time Horizon, (might be a range not a number)
    3. Asset Class Preferences
-   4. Other Investment Preference (ESG, or Legacy, endownment bias)
+   4. Other Investment Preference (ESG, or Legacy, endowment bias)
-   5. Liquidty Preference
+   5. Liquidity Preference
    6. Constraints

 3. **Portfolio Asset Allocation (SAA, TAA)**